 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGE EARNINGS AND OUTGO

-A statement giving details of conservation of energy technology absorption foreignexchange earnings and outgo in accordance with Section 134(3)(m) of the Companies Act2013 read with Rule 8 of The Companies (Accounts) Rules 2014 is annexed hereto as "AnnexureD" and forms part of this report.
+A statement giving details of conservation of energy technology absorption foreignexchange earnings and outgo in accordance with Section 134(3)(m) of the Companies Act2013 read with Rule 8 of The Companies (Accounts) Rules 2014 is annexed hereto as "AnnexureE" and forms part of this report.

 PARTICULARS OF EMPLOYEES

-The statement required pursuant to Section 197 read with Rule 5 of The Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 (said Rules) in respectof employees of the Company are required to be set out in this report.
-However thesecond proviso of the sub rule (3) of Rule
+The statement required pursuant to Section 197 read with Rule 5 of The Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 ("the saidRules") in respect of employees of the Company are required to be set out in thisreport.
+However the second proviso of the sub rule (3) of Rule

-The prescribed particulars of employees required under Section 134(3)(q) and Rule 5(1)of the said Rules are attached as "AnnexureE" and forms part of thisreport.
+The prescribed particulars of employees required under Section 134(3)(q) and Rule 5(1)of the said Rules are attached as "Annexure F" and forms part of thisreport.

 The Company has no overdue deposits other than the unclaimed deposits as at the end ofthe year under review.